 6. You can’t use project methodologies in spreadsheets

 What’s your project management methodology?
-Agile, Kanban, PRiSM, Waterfall?
+Agile, Kanban, PRiSM, Waterfall method?
 Spreadsheets don’t care, and they can’t help you implement your methodology.
-As a project manager, you’ve worked to find the project methodology that works best for your team.
+As a project manager, you’ve worked to find the project methodology that works best for your project team.

 Even if you don’t label your project management methodology with a particular name or follow a certain ‘school’ of project management, you have a vision for how things should go.